uit-no-old/incoming/doc/installation.md

 If you are familiar with Ansible and Docker, then the provided Ansible roles and plays can help you get an automated install of the Incoming!! server up and running quickly.
 More importantly, they can serve as reference for your own setup.

 First you need to look at the inventory file in [ansible/inventory/default](../ansible/inventory/default).
 Either edit it, or make your own.
 What you need is a group called 'build' with one host in it.
 That host needs the variable `host_build_user`: a user account on that machine in whose home directory we can store stuff.
 The host must also be root-accessible for Ansible.
 Further, Docker must be installed on that host, as our Ansible role doesn't take care of that yet (sorry).
-If the build host is localhost, you might want to make sure that Ansible uses the SSH connection type and not the local connection type, as per the time of this writing the 'synchronize' module doesn't work properly on 'local' connections.
+If the build host is localhost, you might want to make sure that Ansible uses the SSH connection type and not the local connection type, as per the time of this writing Ansible's 'synchronize' module doesn't work properly on 'local' connections.

 Another thing you might want to have a look at is the Ansible config file we're using.
 It's in [ansible/ansible.cfg](../ansible/ansible.cfg).
 Note the "transport" option, which ties Ansible down to using SSH connections, not local ones, even for localhost.

 Unless you want to build Incoming!! *and* the example web apps and reverse proxy (which is described further below), you need to hack the Ansible playbook that makes it all (or copy it and modify the copy).
 This playbook is in [ansible/build\_and\_run\_incoming\_and\_examples.yml](../ansible/build_and_run_incoming_and_examples.yml).
 Remove the role invocations for the examples and the example webserver from the 'build' play, and remove the 'test' play entirely.
 When you run the playbook now, you get a Docker image file stored into the [ansible/docker\_images](../ansible/docker_images) directory.
 That image can be loaded into a Docker daemon with `docker load`.
+Tadaa, Incoming!! in a container.

 If you want SSH access to Incoming!!
 Docker containers, copy your public key(s) to the [ansible/authorized\_keys](../ansible/authorized_keys) directory before you run the playbook.

 In order to run the Incoming!! server, you need to load the Docker image into the Docker daemon on the machine you want to run the server on, and then just run it.
-Map port 4000, and optionally port 22.
+Map port 4000 (Incoming!!'s default port), and optionally port 22 (SSH).
 Map in a host directory to the container's /var/incoming directory, where uploaded files end up.
 If you want to see how we do that with Ansible, check the first few tasks in [ansible/roles/incoming\_and\_examples\_on\_one\_host/tasks/main.yml](../ansible/roles/incoming_and_examples_on_one_host/tasks/main.yml).
-Note that the setup there doesn't map in a host directory for /var/incoming but rather uses that volume from another Docker container running the example web app on the same host.
+Note that the setup there doesn't map in a specific host directory for /var/incoming but rather accesses that volume from another Docker container running the example web app on the same host.

 The Incoming!! server log is in /var/log/incoming.log inside the container.
 You either have to SSH into the container to check the log, or you have to map in a host directory to /var/log when starting the container if you want to read the log without having to get into the container.